Edwjon/Zemoga-Test/README.md

 ## To be Done
 + Core Data: The project doesn't implement Core Data Storage due to the delivery time of the project
 + Unit Testing: The project doesn't implement Unit tesing due to the delivery time of the project
-+ The custom collection view cells doesn't use the VIPR design pattern due to the delivery time of the project
++ The custom collection view cells doesn't use the VIPER design pattern due to the delivery time of the project